-TABLE VI ACQUISITIONS OF PROPERTIES BY PUBLIC PROGRAMS
+TABLE VI ACQUISITIONS OF PROPERTIES BY ARC PUBLIC PROGRAMS

-The table below presents information concerning the acquisition of properties from its inception on August 17, 2007 to December 31, 2009 by American Realty Capital Trust, Inc. sponsored by American Realty Capital II, LLC and its predecessor entities and affiliates.
+The table below presents information concerning the acquisition of properties from its inception on August 17, 2007 to December 31, 2007 and for the year ended December 31, 2008 and the six month period from January 1, 2009 to June 30, 2009 by American Realty Capital Trust, Inc. sponsored by American Realty Capital II, LLC and its predecessor entities and affiliates.